-Time is discretized with a step $\Delta t$ .
-The state of the block structure is considered at discrete values of time $t_i = t_0 + i\Delta t$ (i = 1, 2, ...), where $t_0$ is the initial time.
-The transition from the state at $t_i$ to the state at $t{i+1}$ is made as follows:
+Time is discretized with a step Δt .
+The state of the block structure is considered at discrete values of time $t_i = t_0 + i\Delta t$ (i = 1, 2, ...), where t_0 is the initial time.
+The transition from the state at t_i to the state at t{i+1} is made as follows:

-- (i) new values of the inelastic displacements $x_a$ , $y_a$ , $\delta_t$ , $\delta_l$ are calculated from equations (2) and (6); - (ii) the translation vectors and the rotation angles at $t{i+1}$ are calculated for the boundary blocks and the underlying medium; - (iii) the components of vector $\mathbf{b}$ in equations (11) are calculated, and these equations are used to define the translation vectors and the angles of rotation for the blocks.
+- (i) new values of the inelastic displacements x_a , y_a , δ_t , δ_l are calculated from equations (2) and (6); - (ii) translation vectors and rotation angles at t{i+1} are obtained for boundary blocks and the underlying medium; - (iii) the components of vector b in equations (11) are calculated, and these equations are used to define the translation vectors and the angles of rotation for the blocks.
 Since the elements of A in (11) are not functions of time, the matrix A and the associated inverse matrix can be calculated only once, at the beginning of the calculation.

-Formulas (1-6, 8-10) describe the forces, the relative displacements, and the inelastic displacements at points of the fault segments and of the block bottoms.
+Formulas (1-6, 8-10) describe forces, relative displacements, and inelastic displacements at points of fault segments and of block bottoms.
 Therefore the discretization of these surfaces is required for the numerical simulation.
-The space discretization is defined by the parameter $\varepsilon$ , and it is applied to the surfaces of the fault segments and to the block bottoms.
+The space discretization is defined by the parameter ε , and it is applied to the surfaces of the fault segments and to the block bottoms.
 The discretization of a fault segment is performed as follows.
-Each fault segment is a trapezium with bases a and b and height $b = H/\sin\alpha$ , where b is the thickness of the layer, and a is the dip angle of the fault plane.
-The values

-$n_1 = \text{ENTIRE}(h/\epsilon) + 1$ , and $n_2 = \text{ENTIRE}(\max(a,b)/\epsilon) + 1$ , are defined, and the trapezium is divided into $n_1n_2$ small trapeziums by two groups of segments inside it: $n_1$ -1 segments, parallel to the trapezium bases and spaced at intervals $h/n_1$ , and $n_2$ -1 segments connecting the points spaced by intervals of $a/n_2$ and $b/n_2$ , respectively, on the two bases.
+Each fault segment is a trapezium with bases a and b and height $h = H/\sin\alpha$, where H is the thickness of the layer, and α is the dip angle of the fault plane.
+The values are determined, and the trapezium is divided into n_1n_2 small trapeziums by two groups of segments inside it: n_1 -1 segments, parallel to the trapezium bases and spaced at intervals h/n_1 , and n_2 -1 segments connecting the points spaced by intervals of a/n_2 and b/n_2 , respectively, on the two bases.
 The small trapeziums obtained in such a way are called "cells".
-The coordinates X, Y in (3) and the inelastic displacements $\delta_t$ , $\delta_l$ in (5) are supposed to be the same for all the points of a cell.
+The coordinates X, Y in (3) and the inelastic displacements δ_t , δ_1 in (5) are supposed to be the same for all the points of a cell.
 These values of the co-ordinates and the inelastic displacements are considered as the average values over the cell.
 When introduced in formulas (3-5), (9), and (10) they yield the average over the cell of the elastic and reaction forces per unit area.
 The forces acting on the cell are obtained by multiplying the average forces per unit area by the area of the cell.